-A few months after the academy’s establishment, they held their first event on 23 January 1866 at the Hanover Square Rooms, rooms that had enjoyed royal patronage between 1785 and 1795 by George III and Queen Charlotte.
+A few months after the establishment of the British Hairdressers’ Academy, they held their first event on 23 January 1866 at the Hanover Square Rooms, rooms that had enjoyed royal patronage between 1785 and 1795 by George III and Queen Charlotte.
 Tickets for the academy’s event were five shillings for gentleman and three-and-sixpence for a woman.
 The price included the hairdressing contest (identified as a soirée), a ball, refreshments, and supper.
 During the soirée, coiffeurs were to dress women’s hair in a variety of different styles and forms that included court, ball, powdered, and evening head-dresses.
 The contest began at 8pm with its object being to allow spectators to witness the skill of forty coiffeurs.

 A procession opened the soirée and each of the forty hairdressers trooped into the grand salon accompanied by a woman dressed in a white frock with disheveled hair.
 In the center of the room were long tables placed end to end and covered with white cloths.
 Atop them were oval hand mirrors, boxes of hair powder, hair pins, and various hair decorations that “the aspiring ‘dressers’ … had provided.”
 In addition, chairs were placed around the table so that as each woman arrived she was placed in one of these chairs with her coiffeur standing behind her.

-The competition began with a wave of the chairman’s baton, which was a comb.
+The British Hairdressers’ Academy competition began with a wave of the chairman’s baton, which was a comb.
 Once underway, the contest prompted one spectator to state:

 “There are about forty female heads under operation; three of them, who cannot find room at the principal board, taking their meal of dressing at a side-table.
 No two heads are to be dressed alike; but each operator is free to follow his own fancy.
 There are all shapes of heads, all colours of hair.
 Some ladies have a profusion of rich glossy locks; others have scarcely any.”

 The styles the hairdressers created varied and ranged from simple to elaborate.
 For instance, one woman’s hair was frizzed using hair pins instead of hot tongs.
 There was also one woman whose hair was “dressed in the fashion of Queen Anne’s days, the hair being pulled up over a cushion, and powdered with flour; another [was] arranged in lateral bandeaux, and powdered with glittering pearl; a third [was] frizzed, decked with sprigs, and powdered with gold.
 Yonder [was] a black-eyed, cherry-cheeked damsel being arrayed as a bride, with orange-flowers and a long white veil.”
 In addition, hair decorations also varied and included twinkling golden stars, marabout feathers, or ostrich feathers like the type that Marie Antoinette and the Princesse de Lamballe used to wear.
 There was also an intertwining of muslin scarves or twigs of coral and coins placed throughout the hair.

 As 200 spectators looked on at the first competition given by British Hairdressers’ Academy they “saw with awe and amazement what art can do for hair,” slow music played in the background.
 The women getting their hair dressed, assisted their coiffeurs by handing them combs, puffs, hairpins, flowers, and net or whatever was necessary to complete their style.
 The first to finish his hairdressing creation was the academy’s president, a Mr. James Carter.
 It took him 12 minutes, and his design was described by the Dundee Advertiser in the following manner:

 “[F]eathers play an important part, and ‘the feather headdress’ will, it is thought, be widely adopted by the fashionable world.
 When Mr. Carter, working upon the hair of his own child, finished ‘the feather headdress’ several minutes before any other operator had completed his task, the performance was hailed with a round of applause.”